 There are several steps to the VIPKid application process.
 First, you fill in the online application form.
-After that, you’ll join them for a 30-minute session to showcase your teaching skills to a VIPKid recruiter, or you will record a demo lesson at your time of choosing and submit it for evaluation.
-The curriculum is very structured so each VIPKid lesson focuses on their slides.
-Therefore, the company needs to see that you can teach their curriculum in the way they designed it—while still employing appropriate ESL and classroom techniques.
+After that, you’ll join a VIPkid recruiter for a 30-minute session to showcase your teaching skills, or you will record a demo lesson on your own time and submit it for evaluation.
+The curriculum is very structured, therefore, the company needs to see that you can teach their curriculum in the way they designed it—while still employing appropriate ESL and classroom techniques.
 After the interview, they give you a bunch of videos on the VIPKid technology, standards, and curriculum.
 Then you’ll prepare for a full-length mock class with a teacher-mentor.
 Start the application process here.

 Best advice to nail the mock lesson?

 Many teachers say the hardest part about the mock lesson is nailing the timing—not ending too early or too late—and figuring out how to extend a lesson for a student that wasn’t challenged enough.
 You should be animated yet talk slowly.
 Some teachers suggest approaching it like you’re auditioning for Sesame Street.
 Vary your energy as you work through the slides so that it’s not consistent and keeps the student engaged.

-Many suggest limiting any “extra talk.”
-In your live classroom, you have the luxury of over-explaining or reviewing things multiple times.
-Online you have to be clear and precise from the start as you only have approximately 25 minutes per class.
+Many teachers also suggest limiting any “extra talk.”
+You have to be clear and precise from the start as you only have approximately 25 minutes per class.
 Feel free to use lots of TPR (total physical response), repetition, and props.
 And while there are a lot of YouTube videos out there with mock interview examples—be careful and only watch those from the official VIPKid YouTube channel .

 What does VIPKid pay?